 Clay is governed by a Town Board, comprised of the Supervisor and six councilors elected at-large.
 Town Board meetings are held the first and third Monday of each month at Town Hall and are open to the public.

 Town Hall is located at 4401 State Route 31, Clay, NY 13041 and is open for general business from 8:30 AM to 4:30 PM Monday through Friday.
+Please note, due to the current global pandemic of COVID-19, Town Hall will only be open to the public from 9am-12pm and 1pm to 3pm, Monday through Friday effective 06/29/2020 until further notice.
 Evenings are reserved for board meetings and Justice court.
 The departments and services offered are as follows:

 Assessment records (Property values) exemptions, deed transfers and tax maps.

 Accounts payable, payroll and personnel records, budget management and financial reports, investments.